Cellular modems for SMS Notification

 - No modem drivers to install on the TopView computer

-- A single network cellular modem can be used by multiple TopView Engines for both outgoing SMS notification, incoming acknowledge, and incoming information request.
+- A single network cellular modem/device can be used by multiple TopView Engines for both outgoing SMS notification, incoming acknowledge, and incoming information request.

-- The network communication between TopView and the cellular modem is via HTTP or HTTPS so you can have a secure HTTPS communication channel if desired.
+- For MultiTech cellular modems, the network communication between TopView and the cellular modem is via HTTP or HTTPS so you can have a secure HTTPS communication channel if desired.
 HTTPS will require that you install a certificate on the TopView machine.
 HTTPS configuration details are located in our configuration document referenced above.

 Note: Major carriers in the US are migrating from CDMA and GSM to LTE